EF Teaching Methods

 Comparison – Vocabulary recall decline over a one-month period

 Limitations of the Expirement

 Students stated that they learned and remembered new vocabulary more easily than before when they used our method.
 In fact, they generally maintained that the most difficult task in learning English is to learn new vocabulary so they were excited that they found a way to overcome this difficulty.
 Below, are some of the comments provided by the students:

-Interestingly, the students in GROUP1 exhibited enthusiasm, self-worth and a sense of achievement when they discovered that the words they had been taught were addressed to more advanced levels.
-They were even more amazed with their performance when they were informed that they significantly outperformed their peers in GROUP2.
-What is more, GROUP2 claimed that it was extremely difficult to remember any of the words without the use of our method.
+Interestingly, the students in GROUP 1 exhibited enthusiasm, self-worth and a sense of achievement when they discovered that the words they had been taught were addressed to more advanced levels.
+They were even more amazed with their performance when they were informed that they significantly outperformed their peers in GROUP 2.
+What is more, GROUP 2 complained that it was extremely difficult to remember any of the words without the use of our method.

-Taking into consideration these incredible results, we also managed to incorporate this method into grammar.
-Therefore, students do not learn grammar by heart as they apply our method to remember the rules.
+Taking into consideration these incredible results, we also managed to incorporate this method into grammar, spelling as well as phonics.
+Therefore, students do not learn anything by heart as they apply our method to remember the rules.
+More specifically, the grammar, spelling and phonics rules are taught through stories and various fun memory tricks so that the students can learn and retain them effortlessly and efficiently.
 Our method undeniably illustrates the same amazing results as in teaching new lexical items.

 More details and a practical demonstration of our unique teaching methods are offered to parents who are interested in enrolling their children at our school.
 For appointments, please contact us on 99311440.